ParticleNet: Jet Tagging via Particle Clouds: Jet representations

 \subsection{Particle-based representation}

 A more natural way to represent a jet, when particles are reconstructed, is to simply view the jet as a collection of its constituent particles.
-This approach allows for the inclusion of any kind of features for each particle, therefore is significantly more flexible than the image representation.
-It is also much more compact compared to the image representation, though at the cost of being variable-length, as each jet may contain a different number of particles.
+This approach allows for the inclusion of any kind of features for each particle and therefore is significantly more flexible than the image representation.
+It is also much more compact compared to the image representation, though at the cost of being variable length, as each jet may contain a different number of particles.

 A collection of particles, though, is a rather general concept.
-Before applying any deep learning algorithm, a concrete data structure has to be chosen.
-The prevailing choice is a sequence, where particles are sorted in a specific way (e.g., with decreasing transverse momentum) and organized into a 1D list.
-Using particle sequences as inputs, jet tagging tasks have been tackled with recurrent neural networks (RNNs) \cite{Guest:2016iqz,ATL-PHYS-PUB-2017-003,Pearkes:2017hku,Egan:2017ojy,Fraser:2018ieu}, 1D CNNs \cite{CMS-DP-2017-013,CMS-DP-2018-058,CMS-DP-2017-049,stoye2017deepjet} and physics-oriented neural networks \cite{Butter:2017cot,Kasieczka:2018lwf,Erdmann:2018shi}.
+Before applying any deep-learning algorithm, a concrete data structure has to be chosen.
+The prevailing choice is a sequence, in which particles are sorted in a specific way (e.g., with decreasing transverse momentum) and organized into a one-dimensional (1D) list.
+Using particle sequences as inputs, jet tagging tasks have been tackled with recurrent neural networks (RNNs) \cite{Guest:2016iqz,ATL-PHYS-PUB-2017-003,Pearkes:2017hku,Egan:2017ojy,Fraser:2018ieu}, 1D CNNs \cite{CMS-DP-2017-013,CMS-DP-2018-058,CMS-DP-2017-049,stoye2017deepjet,CMS-PAS-JME-18-002} and physics-oriented neural networks \cite{Butter:2017cot,Kasieczka:2018lwf,Erdmann:2018shi}.
 Another interesting choice is a binary tree, which is well motivated from the QCD theory perspective.
-Recursive neural networks (RecNNs) are then a natural fit and have been studied in \cite{Louppe:2017ipp,Cheng:2017rdo}.
+Recursive neural networks (RecNNs) are then a natural fit and have been studied in Refs. \cite{Louppe:2017ipp,Cheng:2017rdo}.

-One thing to note about the sequence or tree representation is that they both need the particles to be sorted in some way, as the order of the particles is used implicitly in the corresponding RNNs, 1D CNNs or the RecNNs.
-However, the constituent particles in a jet have no intrinsic order, thus the manually imposed order may turn out to be suboptimal and impair the performance.
+One thing to note about the sequence or tree representation is that they both need the particles to be sorted in some way, as the order of the particles is used implicitly in the corresponding RNNs, 1D CNNs, or the RecNNs.
+However, the constituent particles in a jet have no intrinsic order; thus, the manually imposed order may turn out to be suboptimal and impair the performance.